MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 FUTURE task - reorganize this topic by feature type so that admins can read them together.
 NOT recommended to reorganize this page into sub-pages as there are too many xrefs out there to this page and you'll need a lot of redirects.
 Additionally, users might just search for their setting or text on a single page.
 It would help to have related settings documented one right after the other to help with scrolling. -->

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*
+>***Applies to**: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*
 >
 >*If you have Windows 7 or Office 2010, see [AIP for Windows and Office versions in extended support](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support).*
 >